CaptainFalco/Cantina-Project/README.txt

 The file is located in the same directory as the project.
 Put in the full path of the json file.

+With the terminal in the project directory.
+The project is compiled with:  javac -cp gson-2.8.5.jar Parser.java The project is run with:       java -cp ".;gson-2.8.5.jar" Parser